 The Book of the Damned (working title)

-A disgraced English Nobleman returns from exile with an ancient magical book of alchemy to exact revenge on King Edward III of England during the Black Plague of the 1300s.
-He discovers an unlikely ally in 12-year-old Alice, and that his book gives him the power to raise the dead.
+During the Black Plague of the 1300’s, a disgraced English Nobleman returns from a long exile with an ancient and magical book of alchemy to exact revenge on the man who exiled him, King Edward III.
+He discovers an unlikely ally in 12-year-old Alice, and that his mystical book can give him a supernatural army to carry out his plan.

 Down to the Crossroads: The Legend of Robert Johnson

 Legendary bluesman Robert Johnson is a musician wrapped in mystery.
-It is said that one night, after being run off from a juke joint, Johnson took his guitar to a south Mississippi crossroads and met the devil.
-There, they say he traded his soul to become the greatest blues player in the world.
+It is said that one night, after being run off from a juke joint, Johnson took his guitar to a south Mississippi crossroads and there met Lucifer, the devil himself.
+Legend says he traded his soul to become the greatest blues player in the world.
 The devil tuned and played a bit on his guitar, granting Johnson’s wish and the rest is history.

-Being a blues fan myself, Johnson’s story has fascinated me and I’ve always wanted to write about it.
+Being a blues fan myself, Johnson’s story is fascinating to me and I’ve always wanted to write about it.
 One day, an outline came to me out of the blue (pun intended) for a different take on the legend of the man many consider to be the godfather of rock-n-roll.
 I’m looking forward to penning this historical fiction piece about love, danger, betrayal, music and a little bit of the supernatural and I can’t wait to share it with you!

 Dear Satan Claus: A Christmas Comedy